Phi Psi (professional): Symbols

-The official badge is described as a diamond-shaped emblem with a gold border and four perpendicular gold bars on a black face.
+Phi Psi's motto is Semper ad perfectum.
+Its badge is described as a diamond-shaped emblem with a gold border andfour perpendicular gold bars on a black face.
 The Greek letters Φ and Ψ are in the center, rendered in gold.

-The quarterly publication is The Phi Psi Quarterly.
+Its colors are black and gold.
+The fraternity's flower is the Yellow Tea Rose.
+Its quarterly publication is The Phi Psi Quarterly.